Treit/treit.github.io/_posts/2020/2020-11-29-AksManagedIdentity.md

 {% endhighlight %}

 ### Create an application to read the KeyVault secret
-We have our Azure resource that we want our AKS application to be able to access.
+At this point we have a resource group containing a Key Vault and that Key Vault contains a secret we want out application to be able to access.

+The goal is to be able to access that secret when our code is running in Kubernetes, in an AKS cluster, without us having to know any secrets up front.

-Let's first write a simple .NET 5 application in C# that can access that resource.
+The next step will be to write our application code.
+This will be a simple .NET 5 application in C# that can access that resource.

-This will create a new background worker service project and add the necessary NuGet package references we will need:
+Perform the following steps to create a new background worker service project and add the necessary NuGet package references we will need.

 {% highlight PowerShell %}
 dotnet new worker --name SecretFetcher